Mount Muir

 Mount Muir is a peak in the Sierra Nevada of California, 0.95 mi south of Mount Whitney.
-This 14018 ft peak is named in honor of Scottish-born John Muir, a famous geologist, conservationist and founder of the Sierra Club.
+This 14018 ft peak is named in honor of John Muir, a geologist, conservationist and founder of the Sierra Club.
 The southernmost section of the John Muir Trail contours along the west side of Mount Muir near its summit and ends on the summit of Mount Whitney.

 Climbing

 Among mountain climbers, a peak needs to meet certain criteria in order to be included in some lists.
 To be listed as an independent peak a summit must have 300 ft of clean prominence.
 A reliable source gives Mount Muir's clean prominence as 298 feet, and so the peak does not qualify for lists of fourteeners based on elevation and prominence.
 It is included in other lists which do not depend on prominence.
 Some lists are based on more subjective criteria, and Mount Muir is included in the Sierra Peaks Section list, the Western States Climbers list, and the Vulgarian Ramblers 13,800-Footers of the Contiguous USA list.